The best Design Thinking activities & tools for 2021

 Tool 3: What’s on your radar

 In a standard brainstorming session, terrible ideas may overshadow the brilliant ideas placed next to them.
 The What’s on your radar template is designed to simultaneously collect lots of ideas and rank them in order of importance.
-It’s circular dartboard design places the most important ideas at the centre, with less important ideas relegated to the outer circles.
-The board is then divided into four conceptual quadrants, which can be labelled however you see fit.
+Its circular dartboard design places the most important ideas at the center, with less important ideas relegated to the outer circles.
+The board is then divided into four conceptual quadrants, which can be labeled however you see fit.

 This is a useful design thinking tool that also works as an icebreaker.
 Give everyone 10-15 minutes to add their ideas on Sticky notes to the board, then ask everyone to explain their idea and placement.